-The numerical analysis of a fire in a railway compartment has been carried out with the aid of a commercial CFD package known as ANSYS-Fluent.
-ANSYS-Fluent comprises of the physical models involving heat transfer, turbulent flows, chemical mixing, reacting flows, multiphase flows and combustion.
-Finite-volume method is used by ANSYS-Fluent to numerically solve the equations that govern fluid flows for wide variety of flow situations [9-13].
-The CFD flow predictions need to be validated using well controlled experiments for various single and multiphase flows over complex geometries to understand their suitability in predicting complex flows and development of design strategies for safety systems [14-16].
-The carbon dioxide concentration, velocity and temperature distribution in the railway compartment need to be predicted and analysed in detail.
-Three dimensional unsteady Navier-Stokes equations, along with the continuity and energy equations, have been solved in an iterative manner, over a time of 360 seconds (with a time step size of 1 second), for the accurate prediction of flow phenomena within the railway compartment considered here
+The numerical analysis of a fire in a railway compartment has been carried out with the aid of a commercial CFD code ANSYS.
+ANSYS code comprises of the physical models involving heat transfer, turbulent flows, chemical mixing, reacting flows, multiphase flows and combustion.
+Finite-volume method is used by ANSYS code to numerically solve the equations that govern a fluid [10].
+The carbon dioxide concentration and temperature distribution in the railway compartment are being analysed in detail.
+Three dimensional partial differential equations for the conservation of energy;

+momentum and mass are iteratively solved over a time of 360 seconds, with a time step size of 1 second.

 ANSYS's non-premixed combustion model has been implemented to simulate non-spreading fire in a railway compartment.
-Non-premixed combustion model consists of the solution of transport equations for one or two conserved scalars (the mixture fractions).
+Non-premixed combustion model consist of the solution of transport equations for one or two conserved scalars (the mixture fractions).
 Equations for individual species are not solved.
 Instead, species concentrations are derived from the predicted mixture fraction fields.
 The thermochemistry calculations are pre-processed and then tabulated for look-up in ANSYS.
-Interaction of turbulence and chemistry is accounted for with an assumed-shape Probability Density Function (PDF) [17].
+Interaction of turbulence and chemistry is accounted for with an assumed-shape Probability Density Function (PDF) [11, 12].

-Combustion includes chemical reactions with the oxygen around it dragging air into the fire and generating hot gases that travel upwards [18].
+Combustion includes chemical reactions with the oxygen around it dragging air into the fire and generating hot gases that travel upwards.
 For a methane fire the reaction for complete combustion is: